 “He had originally learned to make pottery in 2004-5 when he attended Zuni High School.
 While he is Hopi-Tewa, he is again living in Zuni and has made a series of pieces inspired by classic Zuni shapes and designs (Published 11-9-20.).”

+Jar 2020-07 has a simple, clean, shape and carries a beautiful design derived from ancient Hopi sources.
 That Bobbie is Hopi-Tewa but learned to make pottery at Zuni High School would surly make Daisy Nampeyo Hooee smile.
 She was also Hopi-Tewa, moved to Zuni, and started the pottery making class at Zuni Hight School in the 1950’s, where she taught the making of Zuni-style pottery.
-See the catalog entry for pot 2011-13 for a discussion of Daisy’s career.
+[See the catalog entry for pot 2011-13 for a discussion of Daisy’s career.]
+Daisy would certainly understand Bobbie’s dual roots at Hopi and Zuni and his success as a potter would please her.